Family Health|Pregnancy and Childbirth|Tests and Procedures|Uncategorized

 Things to consider

 Most genetic disorders require each parent to pass down the gene.
 If only one partner tests positive for a certain gene, your baby should be fine.
-If both of you test positive, your baby has a 25% chance of developing the disorder.
+But if both of you test positive, your baby has a 25% chance of developing the disorder.
 If this happens, you have several options.
 You can:

 • Get pregnant and undergo prenatal diagnostic testing to see if the fetus has the disorder.